 Abstract

 Organisms are increasingly facing multiple, potentially interacting stressors in natural populations.
 The ability of populations coping with combined stressors depends on their tolerance to individual stressors and how stressors interact, which may not be correctly captured in controlled laboratory settings.
 One largely unexplored reason for this is that the microbial communities in laboratory settings often differ from the natural environment, which could result in different stressor responses and interaction patterns.
 In this study, we investigated the impact of single and combined exposure to a toxic cyanobacterium and an oomycete-like parasite on the performance of three Daphnia magna genotypes.
 Daphnia individuals were first sterilized and then experimentally given a natural or a laboratory-derived microbial inoculum.
 Survival, reproduction and body size were monitored for three weeks and gut microbiomes were sampled and characterized at the end of the experiment.
 Our study confirmed that natural and laboratory microbial inocula and gut microbiomes are differently structured with natural microbiomes being more diverse than laboratory microbiomes.
-Our results showed that exposure to the stressors reduced D. magna performance compared to the control.
+Our results showed that exposure to the stressors reduced D. magna performance compared to the D. magna not exposed to any stressor.
 An antagonistic interaction between the two biotic stressors was revealed with respect to D. magna survival when Daphnia individuals were exposed to the laboratory microbial inoculum.
 This effect was consistent across all three genotypes.
 In Daphnia exposed to a natural microbial inoculum this antagonistic interaction could not be detected and the genotype x exposure interaction was genotype-dependent.
 Our results indicate that host-stressor interactions depend on the microbial inoculum and that the gut microbiome potentially has a strong role in this, thereby providing a largely unexplored dimension to multiple-stressor research.

 Introduction

-Facing stressful environmental conditions can trigger a number of responses in an organism, which can vary greatly between species, but also between the type of stress experienced.
+Facing stressful environmental conditions can trigger a number of responses (e.g., butterflies develop differently under different temperatures (Rodrigues and Beldade; 2020); many aquatic invertebrates move towards or away from light (i.e., phototaxis; negative phototaxis upon predation stress, Decaestecker et al., 2002)) in an organism, which can vary greatly between species, but also between the type of stress experienced.
 There is increasing evidence that different stressors co-occur and interact (Jackson et al., 2016) and generate complex effects on natural populations (Piggott et al., 2015).
-Organisms can simultaneously be affected by different biotic stressors (e.g., predator and pathogen: Adamo, 2020), abiotic stressors (e.g., drought and salinity: Sun et al., 2015), or combined biotic and abiotic stressors (e.g., pathogen and salinity: Bai et al., 2018; predation, parasitism and pesticide: Coors and De Meester, 2008; predation and temperature: Janssens et al., 2015).
+Organisms can simultaneously be affected by different biotic stressors (e.g., predator and pathogen: Decaestecker et al. 2002, Adamo, 2020), abiotic stressors (e.g., drought and salinity: Sun et al., 2015), or combined biotic and abiotic stressors (e.g., pathogen and salinity: Bai et al., 2018; predation, parasitism and pesticide: Coors and De Meester, 2008; predation and temperature: Janssens et al., 2015).
 The net impact of multiple stressors can be either greater than (i.e., synergistic interaction), equal to (i.e., additive interaction), or lower than (i.e., an antagonistic interaction) the sum of their single effects (Holmstrup et al., 2010; Jackson et al., 2016).
-Although mostly synergistic interactions are expected between multiple stressors, a meta-analysis by Jackson et al. (2016) showed that antagonistic interactions between stressors frequently occur in freshwater ecosystems (Jackson et al., 2016).
+Although mostly synergistic interactions are expected between multiple stressors, a meta-analysis by Jackson et al. (2016) showed that antagonistic interactions between stressors frequently occur in freshwater ecosystems.
 For example, in catfish (Ictalurus punctatus) an antagonistic interaction between warming and acute toxicity of copper sulphate was detected (Perschbacher, 2005), and in zebrafish (Danio rerio), nickel chloride and oxygen depletion acted antagonistically on locomotor activity (Kienle et al., 2008).